What I built & Why

 AI-Driven Dashboards for Medical Affairs Teams

-PharmAccelerator is a SaaS platform that empowers pharmaceutical teams to measure and enhance field medical performance.
-I led the UI/UX design for the Medical Excellence application, focusing on creating AI-driven, role-based dashboards that enabled MSLs, HCPs, and directors to access actionable insights faster and more intuitively.
+PharmAccelerator is a SaaS platform that enables pharmaceutical teams to measure and improve field medical performance.
+I led the UI/UX design for the Medical Excellence application, defining role-based workflows, information hierarchy, and interaction patterns that helped MSLs, HCPs, and Directors access insights faster and with greater confidence.

-Role: UI/UX Designer — Designed dashboards, workflows, and visual data components for the Medical Excellence application.
-Owned user flows, wireframes, and high-fidelity prototypes.
+Role: UI/UX Designer — Led design of dashboards and workflows, owning user flows, wireframes, and high-fidelity prototypes.

-Result: Launched product → 30% faster insight generation, improved dashboard adoption, and alignment across global medical teams
+Result: Launched product with 30% faster insight generation, improved dashboard adoption, and alignment across global medical teams

 Results validated the vision — it was time to evolve the platform from data-heavy reporting to an intelligent, insight-driven experience for medical affairs teams worldwide.